 You basically configure each machine with its own id and at this point you can manually switch between them.

-Logitech Flow - Move the Cursor to Switch
+Logitech Flow - Move the Cursor across multiple Monitors

 Once this software is configured on both machines you can now use the mouse to simply drag your mouse cursor across two (or more) screens to switch focus to the other machine!